llamicron/rubric/book/src/example_grader/submission.md

 # Building a Submission
 A submission is a bundle of data that represents a students work.
-A submission is graded against a batch, and then sent back to you.
+A submission is graded against a rubric, and then sent back to you.
 By default, it contains a timestamp, a numerical grade, and 2 lists of the criteria that the student passed/failed.

 You can add any kind of data that you might want, for example the students name and ID, or information about their system like IP address.